Hausdorff dimensions of irreducible Markov hom tree-shifts: Hausdorff dimensions of irreducible Markov hom tree-shifts

-is actually independent of $j$ as long as assumption \eqref{eq:tree_assumption} is satisfied. \end{remark} As a consequence of Lemma \ref{lem:periodic_maximality}, we have the following corollary. \begin{corollary} There exists a Markov measure $\mathbb{P}$ associated with a transition matrix $M$ and an initial distribution $\pi$ such that it is supported in $\mathcal{T}_{\mathbf{A}}$ and that, almost surely,
+where $\rho_*$ is defined in Theorem \ref{thm:Hausdorff_dim}. \end{remark} As a consequence of Lemma \ref{lem:periodic_maximality}, we have the following corollary. \begin{corollary} There exists a Markov measure $\mathbb{P}$ associated with an irreducible transition matrix $\transmat$ and an initial distribution $\initvec$ such that it is supported in $\tshift[][\incmat]$ and that, almost surely,